Before you write any piece of copy, you need to figure out if the idea you’re writing about is any good.

 All good ideas are grounded in smart thinking and make sense.

-That might sound obvious, but you’d be surprised by how much copy gets put in front of me that is a result of bad thinking and makes no sense.
+That might sound obvious, but you’d be surprised by how much copy gets put in front of me that is the result of bad thinking and makes no sense.

 For a case study of good thinking… take a sales letter written by a top, top US copywriter and a very nice guy called Scott Bardelli.